gskhaled/data-engineering-project/README.md

     3. Kariman Hossam.
     4. Marwan Karim.

 This repository contains a notebook that demonstates our data engineering process for three datasets, which are:
     1. [World Happiness Report](https://www.kaggle.com/unsdsn/world-happiness)
     2. [All 250 Country Data](https://www.kaggle.com/souhardyachakraborty/all-250-country-data)
     3. [Life Expectancy (WHO)](https://www.kaggle.com/kumarajarshi/life-expectancy-who)

-We also integrated with an external dataset in order to get accurate Population figures for the available countries from [here](https://population.un.org/wpp/Download/Standard/Population/).
+Moreover, We also integrated with an external dataset in order to get accurate Population figures for the available countries from [here](https://population.un.org/wpp/Download/Standard/Population/).

 ## Milestone 1: